The Wild, Elusive Singularities of the T-fractal Surface: Background

 \begin{definition} A \emph{translation surface} $\mathring{X}$ is a surface equipped with an atlas of charts where all chart changes are accomplished by translations. \end{definition}

-We will soon see that every translation surface comes with a natural metric which is typically incomplete.
-Our notation will be to use $\mathring{X}$ for the initial surface, and $X$ for its completion; $\mathring{X}$ represents a surface which may have some ``holes'' in it and we use the ring above the letter to indicate this.
+It is known that every translation surface can be equipped with a natural metric, which is typically incomplete.
+We will maintain the convention in the literature by using $\mathring{X}$ for the initial surface, and $X$ for its completion.\footnote{$\mathring{X}$ represents a surface which may have some ``holes'' in it and we use the ring above the letter to indicate such.}

-One way to construct a translation surface is to consider a collection of polygons in the plane with corners removed, and edges identified in pairs such that each edge of a polygon is glued to a parallel edge of the same length by translation subject to the condition that the inward-pointing normal vectors along these edges point in opposite directions.
+One way to construct a translation surface is to consider a collection of polygons in the plane with corners removed, and edges identified in pairs such that each edge of a polygon is glued to a parallel edge of the same length by translation, subject to the condition that the inward-pointing normal vectors along these edges point in opposite directions.

-\begin{example} Removing the corners from a regular octagon and identifying opposite edges --- edges with the same label in Figure~\ref{fig:octagon} --- produces a translation surface homeomorphic to a genus two surface with one point removed.